schimmy/shorty/README.md

-# Pretty Self-Hosted URL Shortener
+# Simple Self-Hosted URL Shortener

 What, you need more information than the title?